-The Tool module employs a series of push button switches for setting of the Tool-ID input that allows the customer to distinguish between the different tools that are being used in a robotic cell or on a production line.
+The Tool module employs a series of (5) push button switches for setting of the Tool-ID input that allows the customer to distinguish between the different tools that are being used in a robotic cell or on a production line.
 The Tool-ID is reported through the Master module bitmap.
+PROFINET requires a FE ground, the Tool module provides a M5 x 0.8 FE ground terminal that is passes FE ground to the customer tooling.
 See Section 2.1.1-PROFINET Interface Information for PROFINET bitmap and detailed I/O information.